 However, while already down, a seemingly late tackle by Angelo Mosca in the second quarter on the talented halfback Willie "The Wisp" Fleming snuffed out any chance BC may have had to stay in the game.

 Fleming, who led the Western Conference in rushing, averaging an impressive 9.7 yards per carry and a total of 1,234 yards, was gingerly helped off the field and would not return.

 Because personnel sent him to the hospital with severe neck pain, Fleming did not watch the whole game.
 This may have been a good thing because it spared him from witnessing the totality of the BC collapse.

 The Lions never recovered from Fleming’s absence.

-The Ti-Cats’ swarming, aggressive defense led by Mosca was too much for Kapp’s offense.
+The Ti-Cats’ swarming and aggressive defense, led by Mosca, was too much for Kapp’s offense.
 More injuries hindered BC, and with their defense debilitated, the Ti-Cats steamrolled them 21-10 and became the 1963 Grey Cup Champions.
 The BC Lions, now with their tail between their legs, would have to wait for next season.